syns-ml/2023/_pages/home.md

 This workshop will be an **in-person event** (with some virtual aspects such as online talks and broadcasting) at ICML 2023.
 The exact date and room are to be announced.

+**We are looking for your help in making SynS & ML a great venue!
+Feel that you might help reviewing one or a few papers?
+You are awesome!
+Show interest by filling in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfHi6g3cjoCwdOO9kqjA_K_pgU2NiGR6Z1OoSukcqbFAYYgGg/viewform?usp=sf_link).**

 ## Key dates

 - Submission Deadline: **May 24, 2023, 23:59 AoE**